LostInBrittany/angular-beers/step-01/README.md

-# AngularBeer - AngularJS tutorial - Step 01
+# AngularBeer - Angular tutorial - Step 01

 In this step you're going to edit your first Angular component, the one created for you by Angular CLI, and add some static HTML as a first version of our beer catalog...